 1) Read Mark 10:43-45.
-How is this a different perspective than what and or see at work?
+How is this a different perspective than what you do or see at work?

-When you serve the eternal, not the urgent, your purpose, as well as you mis on, motivation, and management of others, is different than the world's.
+When you serve the eternal, not the urgent, your purpose, as well as your mission, motivation, and management of others, is different than the world's.

 Jesus did not come to be served, but to serve.
-Servant leader to, it.
-Jesus modeled, is transformational.
-Whether in the workplace or the marketplace, talking to barista or the board of directors, when we seek to serve them, we are representing God.
+Servant leadership, like Jesus modeled, is transformational.
+Whether in the workplace or the marketplace, talking to a barista or the board of directors, when we seek to serve them, we are representing God.
 Flawed though we are, living out Biblical principles is still applicable today.

 Facilitate a brief discussion.
-You might ask, no might it se veses inform and influence your daily work?"
+You might ask, "How might these verses inform and influence your daily work?"